AuroraSporkyalis/finalProject/README.md

 # Final Java Project
 Program that allows a user to enter and save custom recipes.
-Recipes will be outputted to a file to be saved, and the user will be able to search for a recipe by title Currently not much is actually implemented, just some basic menus and the basic start of some things.
+Recipes are saved to a local database.
+Currently the recipes can only be selected by ID number, but eventually the user could also filter by category or tag, or search for keywords in title.